Alliedium/awesome-devops/08_docker_best_building_practices_06-sep-2022/README.md

 Dockerfile-app       get-python-req-check-sum.sh  python_requirements.yml
 ```

-20. See the package list
+20. See the package list:

 ```
 nano python_requirements.yml
 ```

-21. Get the contents of Dockerfile for building dependencies image
+21. Get the contents of Dockerfile for building dependencies image:

 ```
 nano Dockerfile-deps
 ```

-22. See the shell script that builds the dependencies image
+22. See the shell script that builds the dependencies image:

 ```
 nano build-deps-image.sh
 ```

-23. See the shell script that calculates hash of the files `python_env_install.py` and `python_requirements.yml`
+23. See the shell script that calculates hash of the files `python_env_install.py` and `python_requirements.yml`:

 ```
 nano get-python-req-check-sum.sh
 ```

-24. Calculate the hash
+24. Calculate the hash:

 ```
 ./get-python-req-check-sum.sh
 ```

-Output: `b6f6eb0218ab7ae82a57dc162fa43eab`
+Output: `b6f6eb0218ab7ae82a57dc162fa43eab`.

-25. Build the base image with the dependencies installed
+25. Build the base image with the dependencies installed:

 ```
 ./build-deps-image.sh